yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Japan   | Asia      |  2002|  82.00000|   127065841|  28604.5919|
 | Japan   | Asia      |  2007|  82.60300|   127467972|  31656.0681|

 The table above only keep the data in `gapminder` and none of the columns are from `more_info`.
-Vatican City State will not show up in above table, since Vatican City State only in the data `more_info`.
+Vatican City State will not show up in the table above, since Vatican City State only in the data `more_info`.

 ``` r
 semijoin2<- semi_join(more_info,gapminder)